darklang/docs/docs/discussion/queues.md

 Handlers can be paused.
 When handlers are paused, they will continue to allow events to be `emit`ed, but they will not run the event.
-When handlers are unpaused, all the events will start to run as soon as posssible.
+When handlers are unpaused, all the events will start to run as soon as possible.

 ### Blocking